sindresorhus/sindresorhus.github.com/source/content/apps/velja.md

 If the redirect URL contains the destination URL (usually in a search parameter), contact me and I will add support for it.

+**Something else**

+First, make sure the problem is Velja.
+Go to “System Settings › Desktop & Dock” and change the “Default web browser” setting to Safari.
+Then try clicking the link again.
+If the problem persists, it's not caused by Velja.

 #### What are tracking parameters and why would I want to remove them?

 Removing tracking parameters improve privacy and also make URLs more aesthetically pleasing.
 Tracking parameters are used by many websites to track your browsing activity across websites.
-[Read more.](https://en.wikipedia.org/wiki/UTM_parameters)
+[Learn more.](https://en.wikipedia.org/wiki/UTM_parameters)

 Velja supports 200+ common tracking parameters (e.g. Google UTM) and it has special support for removing tracking from links to Twitter, Facebook, and TikTok.